Platoniq/wilder-journal/_articles/en/vespertilio-homo.md

 ---
 Did you know that in the mid-19th century, thanks to the great scientific advances made by the astronomer Sir John Herschel, the *vespertilio homo* –a short-haired, shiny creature with wings composed of a thin, hairless membrane– was discovered on the Moon?

 The news, credited to the Edinburgh Journal of Science, went viral in 1835 when it was published in The Sun newspaper.
-The scoop generated a huge popular stir, boosted the newspaper’s sales and profits, and became **the [first fake news in contemporary history](https://revistas.ucm.es/index.php/HICS/article/view/66268)**, named the Great Moon Hoax.
+The scoop generated a huge popular stir, boosted the newspaper's sales and profits, and became **the [first fake news in contemporary history](https://revistas.ucm.es/index.php/HICS/article/view/66268)**, named the Great Moon Hoax.

 How could the people of that time have swallowed such a hoax?

-“Apart from the technological innovation brought about by trains, steamships, fast presses, voicing children and low prices, there was one more factor that contributed to the spread of the 1835 hoax: the credulity of the masses in the new media.”
+"Apart from the technological innovation brought about by trains, steamships, fast presses, voicing children and low prices, there was one more factor that contributed to the spread of the 1835 hoax: the credulity of the masses in the new media."

 Recently, the Moon has been the protagonist of another hoax when a video of [a giant moon at the North Pole](https://maldita.es/malditobulo/20210928/video-luna-gigante-polo-norte-creado-digitalmente-real-montaje/) went viral.
 Although the video was created and shared on the [TikTok account](https://www.tiktok.com/@aleksey__nz/video/6963129421117132038) of a digital creation artist, some accounts have shared it as if it were a real phenomenon and the lie has shocked social networks.